U.S. IMMIGRATION & CITIZENSHIP

 Because ethics rules are similar across states, however, we can assist you in taking preventing measures even if you are licensed in another state.
 This includes providing guidance in creating employee training and case management manuals, documenting your office procedures and processes, and preparing checklists and templates for repeatable steps in your client matters.
 Having the right systems enables you to avoid running afoul of the rules of professional conduct in any state.

 We reserve the right to decline any legal matters that could lead to the unauthorized practice of law in a state where we are not licensed.

 RATES & FEES

 What are your rates and fees?

 Initial assessment is complimentary.
-Telephone and video consultations are $150 (standard)/$250 (premium).
-In-person consultations at our Downtown Minneapolis office or other locations around the Twin Cities are $200 (standard)/$300 (premium).
+In U.S. Immigration matters, the fees for telephone and video consultations are $150 (standard)/$250 (premium).
+Fees for in-person consultations at our Downtown Minneapolis office or other locations around the Twin Cities are $200 (standard)/$300 (premium).
 Consultations typically take up to an hour.

 We normally charge a flat fee for legal representation, counseling and advice.
 The total fee depends on the complexity of your case, the scope of service, the desired or required turnaround time, and the depth and breadth of guidance you need.
 With flat fees, you pay for the firm’s expertise and work product, and the value and benefits you receive, regardless of how much time we spend on your case.

 Hourly rates are sometimes an option, especially when your case involves limited representation.
 For more information, see Options.